FREQUENTLY ASKED QUESTIONS

 American traditional tattooing can be traced back to the early 1900s when it was first popularized by sailors who brought back the craft they had learned while stationed overseas.
 Street shops opened along port towns, allowing sailors on shore leave the ability to walk in without an appointment and pick a ready-made design (flash).
 Classic traditional flash typically includes Americana/Military/Nautical inspired designs, such as Eagles, Anchors, Ships, Pin Ups, Roses, etc. with a simple color palette.

 "Traditional" is not just a type of design.
-Anyone can print off a traditional design, it doesn't make them a traditional tattooer.
+Anyone can print off or trace a traditional design, it doesn't make them a traditional tattooer.
 Traditional tattooing is about respect of the history, pioneers, tools, techniques and veteran tattooers.
-I am loyal to the coil and 100% believe that anyone who calls themself a traditional tattooer ought to use traditional tattoo equipment.
-Wand/pen/stylus type machines were not passed down by traditional tattooers over the past 100 years for a reason.
-Wand users argue that the electric pencil came first, but it simply wasn't strong enough to lay down lines in a single pass, which is why traditional tattoo pioneers invented the coil machine that is still used today.
+I am loyal to the coil and believe that anyone who calls themself a traditional tattooer ought to use traditional tattoo equipment.
+Traditional tattoo machines are hand built by other tattooers and supporting the industry is 100% part of traditional tattooing.
+Wand/pen type machines were not passed down by traditional tattooers over the past 100 years for a reason.
+They are mass produced by companies outside of the industry, cheaply made and do not require any knowledge or mastery to operate.

 "Traditional" is also an experience.
 A large part of traditional tattooing is about giving clients a traditional tattoo experience.
 While there are legitimate traditional tattooers who work by appointment only out of private studios, the majority of us prefer working in street shops because that's where we came up.
-A street shop is exactly what it sounds like.
+A traditional street shop is exactly what it sounds like.
 Highly visible, easily accessible, open to the public, with regular shop hours and walk-in availability.
 It is easy to tell when you've found a legit traditional street shop, they are full of tattoo flash, books, art, music, positive vibes and good conversation.
+If you want a quiet, spa-like setting, complete with non-stop pampering and a free succulent at the end of your session, you don't want a traditional tattoo.

 Serious traditional tattoo collectors continue to seek out real ones and we truly appreciate you respecting the tradition of our craft.
 By getting a tattoo that was made with a traditional machine from an traditional tattooer who earned their stripes through hard work instead of shortcuts, you are helping to carry on the tradition and becoming part of history yourself.